 - Once the submission period closes, the Advisory Committee considers the submissions.

 - The Advisory Committee then holds public hearings.

 - The Advisory Committee then deliberates before providing advice to the Minister for Planning for their consideration.

 The process is expected to take at a minimum six-eight months from submission to the final decision by the Minister for Planning.

 The GLPS planning outcome is not expected before the end of 2019 and would inform any subsequent land sale plan.

-Melbourne Water owns land in Christmas Hills which was previously earmarked for the Watsons Creek Storage Reservoir (WCSR).
+We own land in Christmas Hills which was previously earmarked for the Watsons Creek Storage Reservoir (WCSR).

 Following the 2012 review of potential future augmentations of Melbourne’s water supply system, the land once earmarked for a storage reservoir has been eliminated as a viable future water supply option for the city.

-Melbourne Water is now planning to transfer 280 hectares of land to the Crown for conservation purposes and rezone and sell the balance of the land on the open market.
+Today, approximately 1000 hectares in Christmas Hills remains in our ownership.
+We are now planning to transfer 280 hectares of land to the Crown for conservation purposes and rezone and sell the balance of the land on the open market.